Spot bids

 You can request spot instances by creating a spot bid specifying an instance type, a region, a required quantity of instances, and a per-instance limit price.

-Once you submit a spot bid, it cannot be altered.
-To change parts of your bid, such as the limit price, SSH keys, or storage, you must cancel your bid and submit a new one.
+Once you submit a spot bid, the limit price can be altered as well as pausing & resuming.
+To change parts of your bid, such as the SSH keys or storage, you must cancel your bid and submit a new one.

 Accessing running spot instances